zdavison/jailed/README.md

 Under the hood, `jailed claude` `exec`s `claude` directly (no SRT wrap — Claude itself needs network and writes).
 The PreToolUse hook then walks the process tree and sees a `claude` whose parent is `jailed`, which is how it decides to activate.

 Safety: there is no env-var signal the hook trusts, so a Claude session cannot enable or disable jailing from within a tool call.
-A jailed Claude that spawns an inner `claude -p …` still runs inside the same `jailed` ancestry — the inner hook walks up, finds a `claude` with a `jailed` parent, and activates.
+A jailed Claude that spawns an inner `claude -p …` still runs inside the same `jailed` ancestry, the inner hook walks up, finds a `claude` with a `jailed` parent, and activates.

 ## Uninstall

     bash install.sh --uninstall

-Removes binaries, hook, and allow rules / hook registration from `settings.json` (current + all legacy generations).
+Removes binaries, hook, and allow rules / hook registration from `settings.json`.
 Leaves `~/.config/jailed/` in place (it's user data).
 SRT itself (the npm package) is left alone.

 ## Verify